braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 {% endtab %}
 {% tab Microsoft Fabric %}
 1. Create a service principal and allow access to the Fabric workspace that will be used for your integration.
-2. In your Fabric workspace, set up the table(s) or view(s) you want to sync to Braze.
+2. In your Fabric workspace, set up the tables or views you want to sync to Braze.
 3. Create a new integration in the Braze dashboard.
 4. Test the integration and start the sync.
 {% endtab %}